uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 *  Change the "Render type" to "Hillshade"
 *  The defaults should work well, but you can play with the settings, like the Altitude and the Azimuth
 *  Make sure you apply some transparency to the pseudocolour DEM, and place the hillshade layer underneath (in `Properties > Symbology > Transparency`)
+*  Down the bottom of the window under **Resampling** change the `Zoomed: in` and `out` from "Nearest Neighbour" to "Cubic" (this will remove some of the grid-like patterns you might see in your Hillshade layer otherwise)

 > Another method is to use the hillshade tool instead of the symbology: `Raster > Analysis > Hillshade...`.